1tuee/1tuee/README.md

-Hi I'm the founder and ceo of eb. creator of DAIN which is in MVP dev
+Hi I'm the founder and ceo of eb, creator of DAIN which is in MVP dev
 <!---
 1tuee/1tuee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.